SAP-archive/teched2021-DAT163/exercises/ex1/README.md

 4. You are now signed in the application.
 <br>![](/exercises/ex1/images/Ex01_Part01_04.png)

+## Browse a Database

+After completing these steps you will have discovered dataset stored in a database.

+1. Click on 'Metadata Explorer'

+2. Click on 'Browse Connections'

 ## Upload your Dataset

 After completing these steps you will have uploaded and published datasets in SAP Data Intellegence